voteagora/near-deployment-guides/agora_deployment_guide.md

 ### Step 1 - Deploying a AstroDAO Multisig for the Security Council

+Prerequisites:

+- List of security council members
+- Account owned by the NF to perform the AstroDAO deployment
+- Review Halborn Role configuration section outlined below
+- A good/clear name in mind when creating the DAO i.e `hos-security.$ROOT_ACCOUNT_ID.near`

 #### What is AstroDAO?

 This is a DAO to be used by the security council.
 It serves as an additional layer of governance that uses proposals to execute actions on-chain.
 This multi-sig